Protesters set Zik’s statue ablaze in Anambra

 “They were few in number.
 Why the police, a stone throw away to the roundabout, could not intervene, was a mystery.

-“All the iron bars erected round the site were removed.
+“All the iron bars erected around the site were removed.
 All the decorative lights and materials around the site were vandalised.

 “I saw two vigilante men brandishing rifles and riding on a motorcycle.
 They stopped and the boys hailed them and they rode off.

 “It is a pity!
-Zik of Africa; the sage, who facilitated the end of the Nigeria civil war; Zik who built Nigeria’s foremost University for excellence in the education, doesn’t deserve this,’’ he lamented.
-(NAN)
+Zik of Africa; the sage, who facilitated the end of the Nigerian civil war; Zik who built Nigeria’s foremost University for excellence in the education, doesn’t deserve this,’’ he lamented.

 Comments